input-output-hk/daedalus/README.md

 ## V2 API Integration Guide [Jormungandr]

-1. Run `yarn dev:nix` from `daedalus`.
+1. Run `yarn nix:dev` from `daedalus`.
 The systemStart argument no longer applies.
 2. Run `yarn dev` from the `nix-shell`
 3. Once Daedalus has started, and has gotten past the loading screen, run `yarn v2-api-importer` from a new terminal window.
 This is only required if you wish to import some funded wallets